Fundamentals-of-Computer-Science/FunCS/content/Chapter 2 - Variables and Scope.md

 3. Type compatibility is rigorously enforced
 4. Complex expressions resolve variables before performing operations

 In general, you will find that many errors you run into come from not considering what order things will evaluate in.
 Now that we have this concept of program state and storing values, how do we create programs that change behavior based on these variables?
-Next chapter we will cover this, going over [[Branching and Looping]] as control flow structures.
+Next chapter we will cover this, going over [[Chapter 3.1 - Branching|Branching]] as a control flow structure.